Development of the language from its origins

 This meant that many children didn’t even finish primary school, even though the law demanded they stay in school until they were 18 or 20, before taking part in compulsory military service.

-Perhaps rather strangely, the event which had the biggest impact in kickstarting the unification of the language was the introduction of television.
+Perhaps rather strangely, the event that had the biggest impact in kickstarting the unification of the language was the introduction of television.

 TV programs began to be broadcast by RAI, the state broadcaster, in 1954 on just one channel.
 In the years that followed, up until the economic boom between 1958 and 1962, television did not just become a way to bring people together (as very few people actually had a TV set), but also a way to broadcast cultural programs and linguistic models.